Naiv07/Zomato-Bengaluru-Analysis/README.md

 # Objective

-Problem: Business owners and investors are prioritizing location, cuisine and pricing decisions based on intuition rather than a clear analysis.

 In this project, I have analyzed the data for online food orders that consists various stages:

 1. Extracted dataset of Zomato to observe which areas are suitable for opening new restaurants and their favourable cuisines.